Project rules allow automatically assigning worked time to a specific project based on the context detected on the user's device.

 - Add a new rule.

-- Select the type of condition.
+- Select the condition type.

 - Define the operator (for example, “Contains”).